-"Passenger traffic was a big factor in relation to why the partnership and why the airport when the concession became available.
-India had more potential than anywhere else given the large population" (P5); "the systems [BRT] are not getting the passenger volumes that they thought they would be getting on the route; the more people pay, the less subsidies you would need" (P1); "the traffic volumes [on a Zambian project] are not sufficient to raise funds so they have to come up with plans on recouping the financing that had gone into the construction.
-However, there were various ways of recouping the funds, like in our case, every road that we selected ends at the border post and then we have a border facility which includes a trade facility at the border from where most of the recouping of the funds will be taken because you are going to cover trade and the trucks and vehicles that are transiting" (P2).
+- P5: Passenger traffic was a big factor in relation to why the partnership and why the airport when the concession became available.
+India had more potential than anywhere else given the large population. - P1: The systems (BRT) are not getting the passenger volumes that they thought they would be getting on the route; the more people pay, the less subsidies you would need. - P2: The traffic volumes (on a Zambian project) are not sufficient to raise funds so they have to come up with plans on recouping the financing that had gone into the construction.
+However, there were various ways of recouping the funds, like in our case, every road that we selected ends at the border post and then we have a border facility which includes a trade facility at the border from where most of the recouping of the funds will be taken because you are going to cover trade and the trucks and vehicles that are transiting.

-Extant studies also emphasise the criticality of traffic revenue for the sustainability of PPP transportation projects especially toll roads, which have to be borne by the parties in one way or another, as specified in contractual agreements (Babatunde & Perera, 2017; Okoro, 2019; Matta & Panchal, 2020; Damoah et al., 2022).
+Extant studies also emphasise the criticality of traffic revenue for the sustainability of PPP transportation projects especially toll roads, which have to be borne by the parties in one way or another, as specified in contractual agreements (Babatunde and Perera, 2017; Okoro, 2019; Matta and Panchal, 2020; Damoah, Ayakwah and Twum, 2022).

-Appropriate risk allocation and sharing among partners and the technical feasibility and viability of the project were deemed important in a UAE study (AI-Saadi & Abdou, 2016).
-Governance also ranked highly (second) among public CSFs evaluated by Li et al. (2005).
-On the other hand, "government provides a guarantee", "competitive procurement", "social support" and "sound economic policy" were identified as the least CSFs in the descriptive analysis.
-These factors were also found to be among the least important by Li et al. (2005) but had a significant influence on the value of money as demonstrated by Almarri (2017).
+"Appropriate risk allocation and sharing among partners" and "Technical feasibility and viability of the project" were deemed important in a UAE study (Al-Saadi and Abdou, 2016).
+"Governance" also ranked highly (second) among public CSFs evaluated by Li et al. (2005).
+On the other hand, "Government provides a guarantee", "Competitive procurement", "Social support" and "Sound economic policy" were identified as the least CSFs in the descriptive analysis.
+These factors were also found to be among the least important by Li et al. (2005) but had a significant influence on the value of money as demonstrated by Almarri and Boussabaine (2017).
 Notwithstanding, these factors were highlighted as critical by the experts interviewed.
 For government guarantee, in the case of the Mumbai airport, "the consortium itself did not require a government guarantee.
-The Indian Government required operational guarantee from the concession and each party that was involved to make sure that they will deliver" (P5).
+The Indian government required an operational guarantee from the concession and each party that was involved to make sure that they will deliver" (P5).

 Competitive procurement ranked first among public sector CSFs and 16th (out of 18) evaluated for the private sector by Li et al. (2005).
-This indicated that the private sector may not be concerned about competitive bidding as much as the public sector would, and this opinion was reflected in the current study with most of the questionnaire survey respondents being from private consulting and contracting organisations.
+This indicated that the private sector may not be concerned about competitive bidding as much as the public sector would and this opinion was reflected in the current study with most of the questionnaire survey respondents being from private consulting and contracting organisations.
 The higher ranking of the "Partnership and procurement" component from the factor analysis also indicated the importance of procurement dynamics.
 According to one of the interviewees, procurement is critical in terms of transparency to encourage private sector participation.
-The following statement exemplified this, "... where there is no transparency in the procurement, you will have low volumes of transport sector based projects, and remember they have to rely on toll fees, and collections and so if the procurement is not transparent, it means that private partners cannot trust the process of running those PPP projects" (P4).
+The following statement exemplified this, "where there is no transparency in the procurement, you will have low volumes of transport sector-based projects and remember they have to rely on toll fees and collections and so if the procurement is not transparent, it means that private partners cannot trust the process of running those PPPs projects" (P4).

-Taxonomy of the PPP Critical Success Factors
+Taxonomy of the PPPs' Critical Success Factors